Diversity and Inclusion

 ECMS Dependant Travel Fund

-The ECMS Dependant Travel Fund supports faculty staff with caring responsibilities to participate in conferences, workshops, field trips and other approved work-related travel, both overseas and in Australia.
-Funding of up to $3,000 per year is available to eligible staff (regardless of gender) as a contribution to the travel costs of their dependant or a carer, or to employ a carer at their destination.
+The ECMS Dependant Travel Fund supports faculty staff and HDR students with caring responsibilities to participate in conferences, workshops, field trips and other approved work-related travel, both overseas and in Australia.
+Funding of up to $3,000 per year is available to eligible staff/HDR students (regardless of gender) as a contribution to the travel costs of their dependant or a carer, or to employ a carer at their destination.

 For more information, please contact: Giang Nguyen, Director – Gender Equity, Diversity and Inclusion.